Filled with ideas & inspiration

 Durability is very similar.
 Water based polyurethane dries more quickly and doesn’t yellow or amber like an oil based urethane will.
 Oil based urethanes have a stronger odor and take longer to dry than water based urethanes.
 However, darker stain colors tend to look better (richer) with oil based urethanes.

-You can certainly do your floors first.
+We recommend doing your floors first.
+This is particularly important when there is demo (for example, removing hard surface floors and/or subflooring) being done.
 A reputable painter will not have any problems protecting and not damaging your brand new floors.
-By doing the painting last, you don’t have to worry about touch-up painting, painting your primed shoemold, etc.
+By doing the painting last, you don’t have to worry about any damage from the demo or installation, touch-up painting, painting your primed baseboards and/or shoemold, etc.

 You can see pictures of our installations on our Facebook and Instagram pages.